zdravkov/kendo-docs/api/framework/node.md

 ---
 title: kendo.data.Node
 meta_title: API Reference for Kendo Data Node
-meta_description: Documentation how to get started with the Node, the extended type of DataModel.
+meta_description: Documentation how to get started with the kendo.data.Node, the extended type of kendo.data.Model.
 Find examples and guidelines for methods, fields and events of kendo.data.Node.
 slug: api-framework-node
 tags: api,framework
 publish: true